Leadership is about influence, but the most important person to influence is yourself. So what is the best way to do so?

-Nothing is gained by pointing out what others did, or what’s wrong with them.
-Yet we do this with ourselves.
+Nothing is gained by pointing out what others did or what’s wrong with them—yet we have no qualms doing this with ourselves.
 Focus on how to make the future better rather than why the past was bad.
 We learn from the past, but we don’t live there.
 We learn from the past and invest in the future by living today.

 Our brightest future hinges on today.

 Preparing today will eliminate repairing tomorrow.
 Take note of the beauty of today unfolding around you.
 If you assign it to the future, you will never experience it.
 If you fixate on the past, you have already missed it.

 3. Focus on what’s important.

 Life is full of bunny trails.
 Don’t waste physical and emotional energy on the trivial.
 This will help eliminate what Marshall Goldsmith refers to as vicarious living.
 Vicarious living gets us nowhere.
 We do this through focusing our attention on TV, gossip columns and our personal gossip groups.
 It’s easy to talk about the exploits of the Kardashians, the latest meltdown of Bill Cosby or the hottest information about a mutual acquaintance.
 It’s the trap of talking about others rather than discovering how we can make a difference.

 There’s a lot of nonsense in our daily discussions, and most of it doesn’t matter.

 Is the investment on the topic really worth it?
 What’s it worth 10 hours from now?
 Ten days from now?
 Ten years from now?
 Playing it forward will help you determine its present value.
 You can discuss, debate, argue and be right, but is it worth it?
 Train your mind to use the 10/10/10 approach before you invest time in the discussion.